ZiadHatab/line-length-multiline-trl-calibration/README.md

 This procedure is specifically designed to provide robust line lengths for the multiline TRL algorithm described in [1,2].
 Also, refer to <https://github.com/ZiadHatab/multiline-trl-calibration>.

+For mathematical details for computing the lengths, please refer to [3].

 **Basic Features:**
 - Compute the minimum required number of lines and their lengths based on frequency requirements.
 - Calculate the maximum allowable line length from the minimum frequency.